sagi-menahem/MIPS-tasks-in-Assembly/README.md

-# MIPS Assembly Code README
+# MIPS Assembly tasks

 This README provides an overview of two MIPS assembly programs, EX3 and EX4.

+The full assignment (in Hebrew) is in the "Task 11" file.

 ## EX3